DanZenti/contensis-noticebar/README.md

 # CSS / SASS
 You'll need your own css :)

-Or something like the following:
+Or something like the following (SCSS):

 ```